pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 });
 ```

-This is really short and sweet.
+Short and sweet!
 Now let's see the output of the above command.

 ```language-javascript
 > db.students.update({